 In this blog, I will be covering the following topics.

-First, let’s see what is Data Science.
-Data Science is a blend of various tools, algorithms, and machine learning principles with the goal to discover hidden patterns from the raw data.
-How is this different from what statisticians have been doing for years?
+Data Science is a blend of various tools, algorithms, and machine learning principles with the goal of discovering hidden patterns from the raw data.
+But how is this different from what statisticians have been doing for years?